lubiah/kudadamold/src/routes/blog/_blog/python-count-in-javascript/index.md

 title: How To Find The Number Of Times An Item Appears In An Array
 description: Learn how to find the number of times an item appears in an array in JavaScript
 category: Programming
+excerpt: Python has a count method for finding the number of times an item appears in an array, learn how to do that in JavaScript since it does not have that method
 image: https://kudadam.sirv.com/blog/python-count-in-javascript/hero.jpg
 keywords:
   - javascript count